1995–96 Azerbaijani parliamentary election

 Parliamentary elections were held in Azerbaijan on 12 November 1995, with a second round on 26 November.
 However, the results in 15 constituencies were declared invalid due to fraud, with fresh elections held on 4 February 1996.

 The elections were characterized by substantial irregularities.
-In the lead-up to the elections, the authoritarian regime of Heydar Aliyev (who headed the New Azerbaijan Party) banned Musavat, the major opposition party from being on the ballot.
-The government alleged that Musavat had falsified 5,000 signatures to be on the ballot.
+In the lead-up to the elections, the authoritarian regime of Heydar Aliyev (who headed the New Azerbaijan Party) banned Musavat, the major opposition party, from being on the ballot.
+The government alleged that Musavat had falsified 5,000 signatures to qualify for the ballot.

-By election day eight parties were on the ballot, five of which were pro-government.
+By election day, eight parties were on the ballot, five of which were pro-government.
 60% of candidates in single-member constituencies had been removed from the ballot.
 Election monitors noted that there was ballot stuffing.

 The final result was a victory for the New Azerbaijan Party, which won 53 of the 125 seats in the National Assembly.
 Voter turnout was 86%.

-Under the electoral law introduced prior to the election, 100 of the seats in parliament were elected in single-member districts while the remaining 25 were elected by party list proportional representation.
+Under the electoral law introduced prior to the election, 100 of the seats in parliament were elected in single-member districts, while the remaining 25 were elected by party list proportional representation.